 Asking Rents Increase As Space Remains Limited

-Net absorption was positive at 92,400 SF for the quarter.
+Net absorption was positive at 29,900 SF for the quarter.
 Low building availability is limiting the amount of net absorption that can occur.

-There was 184,500 SF of new space added to the market in a single fully leased building.
-There remains 635,300 SF of space currently under construction.
+There was no new space added to the market this quarter.
+There remains 2,092,400 SF under construction.

 The Mid Counties market has hit a record low vacancy rate of 0.6%.
 This is putting upward pressure on asking rates which have hit a new market peak.
 Consequently, there is continued strong demand to purchase real estate assets rather than leasing them.